thzandvl/microhack-sap-data/PowerBiVisualisation.md

 * CustomerGroup2 pays within 30days +/- 5 days
 * Other customergroups pay after 10 days

-This should correspond to the outcome of ML Model
+This should correspond to the outcome of ML Model.

 You can now proceed with the [next](IntegrateMLPowerBI.md) step.